 - 1 vanilla bean, scraped or 2 teaspoons of pure vanilla extract

 - powdered sugar, for dusting

 - ground nutmeg, for sprinkling, optional

-- Preheat the oven to 325°F. Lightly grease an 8- x 8-inch baking pan and line with parchment paper with some extra hanging over the sides to help lift the cake out of the pan.
+- Preheat the oven to 325°F. Spray an 8- x 8-inch baking pan with baking spray and line with parchment paper, leaving a 2-inch overhang to help lift the cake out of the pan.

 - Warm the milk in the microwave, about 45 to 60 seconds on HIGH.
 Add the scraped vanilla bean seeds (if using) and allow them to infuse the milk.

-- Using a hand mixer, whisk egg whites on high speed until soft peaks are formed.
-Transfer them to another bowl, and set aside.
+- Using a hand mixer, whisk the egg whites on high speed to stiff peaks.
+Set aside.